The smallest chiral amino acid — and the one that chemists made in a lab before nature ever revealed it to them.

 Where Alanine Is Found

 As a non-essential amino acid, alanine is synthesized by the body from pyruvate, the end product of glucose breakdown.
-It's also found in virtually all protein-rich foods:
+It is also abundant in virtually all protein-rich foods.
+Individuals with liver disease, diabetes, or very low-protein diets may have impaired alanine synthesis and could benefit from ensuring adequate dietary intake.

 Meat & PoultryBeef, chicken, turkey